mililanirobotics/ElectricalBible/Drive_Code/custom_program_mecanum_drive.md

 			}
 ```

-Much like the top, this section is only activated when the x-component of stickTwo’s position is larger than any of stickOne’s.
+Much like the top, this section is only activated when the x-component of `stickTwo`’s position is larger than any of `stickOne`’s.
 However, this section is different as our robot would rotate slightly clockwise and drift slightly backwards.
 To address this, we had to manually add multipliers to certain motors to make them move slower or faster at certain intervals.
 We also had to separate left strafing and right strafing because they behaved differently.
 In the block above, we only see the right strafing portion of the code.
 This section is subdivided into two more sections, when the wheels are supplied at least half of their maximum voltage (>=.5) and when they are supplied only a little bit of voltage (.5 > v > 0.35).
 This was due to our drive reacting differently at different voltages.
 You’ll see multipliers like 1.1, -0.95 and 0.9 in the above code, this is because some wheels were rotating slower / faster than others.
 Multipliers with magnitudes below 1 are meant to slow the speed of that specific motor.
 Multipliers with magnitudes above 1 are meant to speed them up.
 Different signs (+ or -) are meant to reverse the direction of the wheel in order for the vectors to make the card move in the desired direction.

 ```c++
             else if(x < 0) {